Katuwana Dutch Fort

 History

 The area where the present fort is situated is said to have been used by King Vijayabahu I (1055-1110 A.D.) as a security zone during the Polonnaruwa Period.
 However, solid evidence about the existence of fortifications at Katuwana before the period of the Dutch (Dutch Ceylon: 1658-1796 A.D.) is absent (Jayasena, 2006).
-The Dutch built the fort at Katuwana to provide security to the route that stretched between Kandy and Matara and to render protection to the commercial activities undertaken by them.
+The Dutch built the fort at Katuwana to provide security to the route that stretched between Kandy and Matara and to render protection to the commercial activities they were undertaking.

 Before the Dutch